 When the wait is complete, the instrument will repeat the sequence of Diagnostic, Air Blank, Breath Sample, Air Blank.
-While a complete breath test generally consists of two breath samples, if the subject refuses to provide a second sample, the first sample is legally admissible as evidence of his or her alcohol concentration provided it produces a valid, printed numerical result.
+While a complete breath test generally consists of two breath samples, if the subject refuses to provide a second sample, the first sample is legally admissible as evidence of his or her alcohol concentration pursuant to O.C.G.A. § 40-6-392 (a)(1)(B) provided it produces a valid, printed numerical result.
 Though the subject is not legally required to provide two breath samples, obtaining two subject samples is preferred because it allows the operator to demonstrate: